CamdenTadhg/TBRead/project_proposal.md

 ## Tools

-Python, Flask, PostgreSQL, SQLAlchemy, Heroku, Jinja, Javascript, HTML, CSS, WTForms
+Python, Flask, PostgreSQL, SQLAlchemy, Render, Jinja, Javascript, HTML, CSS, WTForms

 ## Data
-Google Books API to import titles into the database Google Calendar API to add scheduled events to a google calendar Twilio API for text messaging
+Google Books API to import titles into the database Library of Congress API to import titles into the database Google Calendar API to add scheduled events to a google calendar Twilio API for text messaging
+OpenAI for script drafts?

 ## Features
 - Create new TBR list by importing titles from Google Books